richardogundele/diamondfoundation/README.md

 ## 🌟 About Diamond Foundation

-**Our Mission:** To provide underprivileged children and communities in Africa with access to quality education, digital skills, and enterprise pathways, while reflecting the love of Jesus Christ through tangible impact.
+**Our Mission:** To transform lives through education, digital literacy, and enterprise pathways — meeting immediate needs while building long-term solutions that empower children and communities to thrive.

-**Our Vision:** A world where every child, regardless of background, has access to quality education, digital skills, and opportunities that empower them to break the cycle of poverty, thrive in the digital age, and create lasting, sustainable impact in their communities and beyond.
+**Our Vision:** A future where every child has the knowledge, confidence, and opportunities to break free from poverty, thrive in the digital age, and create lasting change for their communities.

 ### 🎯 What Makes Us Different

 - **🤝 Charity + Enterprise:** We don't just give aid — we build systems that enable children to rise above dependency
 - **📚 Education First:** Renovating schools, funding exam fees, and rewarding excellence
-- **💻 Digital Transformation:** Equipping children with future-ready skills through sponsored tech courses
+- **💻 Digital Transformation:** Equipping children with future-ready skills through sponsored tech courses and digital literacy hubs
-- **🚀 Pathways to Opportunity:** Creating scholarships, entrepreneurship support, and links to jobs
+- **🚀 Pathways to Opportunity:** Creating scholarships, entrepreneurship support, and links to jobs or freelancing
 - **✝️ Faith in Action:** Impact rooted in Christian love, dignity, and compassion

 ## 🏗️ Technical Stack